 According to MassDEP’s 2022 Solid Waste Data update, Massachusetts generated approximately 6,000,000 tons of solid waste in 2022.

-Put simply, there is a lot more waste generated in MA than there is capacity to dispose of it.
-As landfills in MA continue to close, this reliance on exporting waste to other states is expected to grow and costs for waste disposal will continue to increase.
-Much of New England is facing similar problems.
+Put simply, there is a lot more waste being generated in MA than there is capacity to dispose of it in the state.
+This highlights the importance of reducing the amount of waste being generated, finding opportunities to reuse or repurpose items instead of throwing them away, composting food waste, and recycling as much as possible!
+Despite these efforts, there is still waste that has no better alternative and needs to be disposed of.
 The District is actively working on a long-term waste management plan for its member communities, but once Crapo Hill reaches capacity, the options for waste disposal in this area are limited.
 Waste will likely need to be transported long distances to facilities in other states at a significantly higher cost than sending it to Crapo Hill.
-This highlights the importance of reducing the amount of waste being generated, finding opportunities to reuse or repurpose items instead of throwing them away, composting food waste, and recycling as much as possible!
+As landfills in MA continue to reach capacity, this reliance on exporting waste to disposal facilities in other states is expected to grow and costs for waste disposal will likely continue to increase.
+Much of New England is facing a similar situation.

 Greater New Bedford Regional Refuse Management District